 It is important that Strategic Architecture is completed before the development of architecture, designs and solutions.
-The strategic view provided by the development of strategic architecture can be tailored effectively so Senior ICT and business managers reach a high level of understanding where they are able to endorse and approve.
+The strategic view provided by the development of strategic architecture can be tailored effectively so Senior digital and business managers reach a high level of understanding where they are able to endorse and approve.

 It is an important step for an Enterprise Architect to move from purely technical and solution architecture to one where they have an important role to play in decision-making in the organisation through Strategic Architecture.

-It is important to work with senior ICT and Business leaders on the vision and purpose of the Strategic Architecture document being prepared.
+It is important to work with senior leaders on the vision and purpose of the Strategic Architecture document being prepared.
 For instance, if we were working on a Cloud Strategic Architecture it would need to be defined first in the vision and purpose that it is Cloud First with qualifications (best value) or Cloud Only.

 Principles are applicable to the topic for instance with Business Intelligence a principle could state that data is to be stored once in single sources of truth repositories for whole of organisation use.

 Directions can be specific to the organisation say for example with a Cloud Strategic Architecture there could be a direction that Software as a Service is the top priority but if the application doesn't meet certain criteria Platform as a Service is considered then Infrastructure as a Service is considered as possible options.